nickstanovic/JobScraper/README.md

 # Job Scraper with C# and Playwright

-This project uses C# and Microsoft Playwright to scrape job data from Indeed.com.
+This project uses C# and Microsoft Playwright to scrape job data from Indeed and LinkedIn.

 ## Setup